 People v.
 Eliana Chavez.
 21PDJ070.
-October 7, 2021.
+January 10, 2024.

 The Presiding Disciplinary Judge approved the parties' stipulation to discipline and suspended Eliana Chavez (attorney registration number 48546) for six months, all to be stayed upon the successful completion of a two-year period of probation, with conditions.
 The sanction took into account a significant number of mitigating factors.
 The probation took effect October 7, 2021.
+By stipulation of the parties, the probationary period was extended an additional year, effective January 10, 2024, after Chavez was publicly censured in case number 23PDJ060.
+During the extended period of probation, Chavez must continue to adhere to certain probationary conditions, including engaging in practice monitoring.